Home Long-distance paths Lake District Chiltern Hills Photographs Links Huntington's Disease Association

 The path through Codmore Wood

-On the other side of this attractive wood I crossed a meadow, a lane and then a sheep pasture to reach a second lane.
+I kept left at a fork, and on the other side of this attractive wood I crossed a meadow, a lane and then a sheep pasture to reach a second lane.
 A short distance to the left, I turned right onto a bridleway called Green Lane.
-This was a pleasant part of the walk on a clear path between hedgerows, although the latter obviously restricted the views.
+After passing a yard, this became a pleasant part of the walk on a clear path between hedgerows, although these obviously restricted the views.

 The sheep pasture